GA-MEB/js-basics-hw/README.md

 When you're ready to submit your work, push the code to your fork on GitHub.
 Then, create an issue on the `wdi-remote-...` repo using the same convention as before: "YourGitHubUsername -- Week XX Day XX".
-Be sure to add a link that points to your fork to the issue!
+Run the test suite one last time, and paste the output into the issue's body.
+Also include a link that points back to the code on your fork, and a 'comfort' score for your understanding of the material.